-A weekday meet can also be held, esp in summer, if Saturdays not suiting everyone.
-So any new folks not suiting the Saturday time, express an interest in another day. - We did this twice last summer.
+A weekday meet could also be held, esp in summer, if the Saturdays not suiting everyone.
+Express an interest in another day.
+We did this twice last year.

 Edinburgh + Lothian Asperger Society (ELAS) is an independent peer support group for adults, over 16, with any autistic spectrum condition, either diagnosed or personally detected, on roughly the non-learning-disability part of the spectrum: if we are the level you are comfortable with that's fine.
 No limit on where you live, come any distance, several have.